Which Water Filtration System is Best? |

 Price: $1595 – $2710

 Notes: Removes chlorine, chloramine, bacteria, viruses, radiation, fluoride, and a number of other contaminants.
 One of the most comprehensive systems.
-Price depends on the addition of separate chloramine filters and leak protections (optional).
+Price depends on addition of separate chloramine filter and leak protection (optional).
+Must be installed be a certified plumber, which may be a downside if you’re more a DIY-er.

 NSF Certified: No